 Method of operation: A centrifuge uses a motor to spin liquid samples at high speed, moving the denser components to the outside of the test tube and allowing the solids to settle completely and rapidly at the bottom of the tube.
 Liquid can then be drained off, allowing a dry pellet to be analyzed.

 Purpose: Centrifuges separate heterogeneous mixtures into their various components based on the different densities of the components.
-A centrifuge is needed for the removal of preservatives, experimental additives and other substances.
+They remove of preservatives, experimental additives and other substances, when in use.
 Centrifuges also spin down and isolate solids produced by reactions.

 Chromatography Equipment

-Method of operation: Chromatography equipment is used to separate and purify the components of a mixture for later use.
-This equipment may be used for preparative or analytical techniques.
+Method of operation: Use chromatography equipment to separate and purify the components of a mixture for later use.
+Apply this equipment for preparative or analytical techniques as well, if necessary.

 Purpose: Chromatography equipment allows the separation and the qualitative and quantitative analysis of complex mixtures and compounds.